Duchy of Cornwall Bill [HL]

 Overview

-This bill aims to reform the Duchy of Cornwall, a private estate belonging to the Prince of Wales, by altering the succession to the title of Duke of Cornwall, removing some of its exemptions and immunities, and clarifying its tax status and legal representation.
+This bill aims to reform the Duchy of Cornwall, a private estate belonging to the Prince of Wales, by altering the succession to the title of Duke of Cornwall, removing certain exemptions and immunities, and changing its tax status and legal representation.

 Description

-- Succession to the Title: The title of Duke of Cornwall will now pass to the eldest living child of the monarch, regardless of gender, instead of only to the eldest son.
+- Succession to the Duchy: The title of Duke of Cornwall will now pass to the eldest child of the monarch, regardless of gender, rather than only the eldest son.

-- Taxation: The Duchy will be treated as settled property for income tax and capital gains tax purposes, meaning it will be liable for tax under existing laws.
+- Tax Status: The Duchy will be treated as settled property for income tax and capital gains tax purposes, meaning it will be subject to these taxes.

-- Repeal of Exemptions: Specific exemptions relating to leasehold reform legislation (Leasehold Reform Act 1967 and Leasehold Reform, Housing and Urban Development Act 1993) are to be repealed.
+- Repeal of Exemptions: Specific exemptions related to leasehold reform (Sections 33(2)(c) of the Leasehold Reform Act 1967 and 94(11)(c) of the Leasehold Reform, Housing and Urban Development Act 1993) are repealed.

 - Land Purchase Powers: The Duchy's power to purchase land is extended to the whole of the United Kingdom.

-- Legal Representation: The bill removes the Duchy’s ability to use the services of the Treasury Solicitor and clarifies that it can’t use certain legal professionals.
+- Legal Representation: The bill removes the Duchy's ability to use the Stannaries Act 1855 for legal representation and restricts the involvement of the Treasury Solicitor in the Duchy's affairs.

 Government Spending

 The bill is expected to increase government tax revenue due to the Duchy of Cornwall becoming subject to income tax and capital gains tax.
-Exact figures are not provided in the bill itself.
+Exact figures are not provided in the bill text.

 Groups Affected

-- The Royal Family: The change in succession affects the inheritance of the title of Duke of Cornwall.
+- The Royal Family: The succession change affects the inheritance of the title and associated responsibilities.

-- The Duchy of Cornwall: The Duchy will face increased tax liabilities and a loss of certain legal exemptions and immunities.
+- The Duchy of Cornwall: The Duchy will face increased tax liabilities and altered legal framework.

-- Legal Professionals: Changes regarding legal representation affect who can advise and represent the Duchy.
+- Legal Professionals: Changes to legal representation will impact those previously involved in representing the Duchy.

-- The UK Treasury: Will receive increased tax revenue from the Duchy.
+- Her Majesty's Treasury: Will receive increased tax revenue.

 Powered by nyModel